 O'Neill losing his son really takes the cake, though.

-Then there's Data.
-One of the male examples.
 His "older brother" turned out to be a murdering psycho, he found his long lost father not long before already said father was murdered by psychotic brother.
 He saw the woman to whom he "lost his virginity" murdered before his eyes for no reason but malice.
 He had to go to court over his right not to be dismantled, created a daughter who died after they tried to take her away from him and she couldn't deal with the shock.
-Was kidnapped by some rich guy who drove him to attempted murder (possibly Data's defining Break the Cutie moment), went through the whole Long Lost Relative plot, tried to kill his best friend under mental coercion (psycho brother's fault again), was possessed a couple of times...
+Was kidnapped by some rich guy who drove him to attempted murder (possibly Data's defining Break the Cutie moment), went through the whole Long-Lost Relative plot, tried to kill his best friend under mental coercion (psycho brother's fault again), was possessed a couple of times...
 Have to say, if he actually ''had'' emotions, they would have screwed him by the end of season 7.

 And then he gets emotions in Generations...
 Frankly, it's surprising how he dealt with that with only one or two guilt trips.
 The amount of crap he went through wouldn't have been attempted with any other character, specifically because Data couldn't actually be broken.
 You could kick him around like a football and you're not likely to permanently psychologically wreck him.